Row, Row, Row Your Boat: Legacy and alternative versions

-The nursery rhyme is well known, appearing in several films and TV programmes, including Blackadder Goes Forth, Star Trek V: The Final Frontier, Turbo: A Power Rangers Movie, Eternal Sunshine of the Spotless Mind, The Trumpet of the Swan, Manos: The Hands of Fate, and Dante's Peak.
+The nursery rhyme is well known, appearing in several films and TV programmes, including Blackadder Goes Forth, Star Trek V: The Final Frontier, Turbo: A Power Rangers Movie, Eternal Sunshine of the Spotless Mind, The Trumpet of the Swan, SpongeBob SquarePants, Manos: The Hands of Fate, Dirty Harry, and Dante's Peak.

 Bing Crosby included the song in a medley on his 1961 album 101 Gang Songs.
 Crosby also used the song as part of a round with his family, as captured on the 1976 album Bing Crosby Live at the London Palladium.
 Aimee Mann included a brief interpolation in her 1996 song "Choice in the Matter".

 People often add additional verses, a form of children's street culture, with the intent of either extending the song or (especially in the case of more irreverent versions) to make it funny, parody it, or substitute another sensibility for the perceived innocent one of the original.

 Don Music, a Muppet character in Sesame Street, changed the lyrics to feature a car instead of a boat.